Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 instead of registering `DummyHistoryTextHandler`, you should register your `HistoryTextHandler` class instead.
 " %}

+{% include alert.html type="info" content="
+You might notice that `Main.java` prints out a link when the server has started up.
+If you find it more convenient, you can just click this link instead of opening the `ngordnet_2a.html` file manually.
+" %}

 ### HistoryTextHandler Tips

 - The constructor for `HistoryTextHandler` should be of the following form: `public HistoryTextHandler(NGramMap map)`.